Hull City Council Joins Network To Help Tackle And Prevent Homelessness

 Councillor John Black, Hull City Council’s portfolio holder for housing, said: “We are passionate about working with our residents and partners to reduce the harm that homelessness does to our communities and improving services.
 We have joined the What Works Community to accelerate our work and to use data to better understand problems and invest in permanent solutions.”

-Each of the participating local authorities will take a look at how they can provide better outcomes for experiencing homelessness in their area.
+Each of the participating local authorities will take a look at how they can provide better outcomes for people experiencing homelessness in their area.
 With expert guidance, each local authority will come up with a unique solution, tailored to the needs of their community.

 Councils taking part in the 2021 programme will benefit from free expert guidance from experts across the world.
 As well as the Centre for Homelessness Impact, they will receive training and resources from Johns Hopkins University and the Behavioural Insights Team.